thullyoufrn/Profile-card-component/README.md

 ### Useful resources

-- [How to control background images](https://www.youtube.com/watch?v=3T_Jy1CqH9k) - This helped me a lot to build the background of this challenge.
+- [How to control background images](https://www.youtube.com/watch?v=3T_Jy1CqH9k) - This helped me a lot to build the background.
 - [CSS Grid Tutorial](https://youtu.be/RhUuMl3R1PE) - This helped me to understand the main css grid concepts and properties.
 - [How to overlap elements in CSS Grid](https://www.youtube.com/watch?v=HFG3BKOqOlE) - This helped me in the part where it was necessary to place an image on top of another between two css grid cells.